Detected Issues

 When a software supply chain attack occurs, the bad actors may infiltrate malicious code and unintended behaviour, open backdoors and change the software in a way that could be used as a vector for malware delivery.

-The Malware Scanner is a tool that checks the files of the software project under analysis, and reports "evidences" according to malware detectors currently active for the policy assigned to the project.
-Detected evidences could be uploaded to Xygeni platform for consolidation and for enabling response actions.
+The Malware Scanner is a tool that checks the files of the software project under analysis, and reports "evidence" according to malware detectors currently active for the policy assigned to the project.
+Detected evidence could be uploaded to the Xygeni platform for consolidation and for enabling response actions.

 A secret in this context is any piece of information that allows an actor to gain access to a sensitive resource.
 Typical secrets are authentication credentials like usernames and passwords, API keys / tokens, cryptographic keys (symmetric or private), pass phrases, and many more.

-Secrets gained by bad actors are the cause of major attacks to the software supply chain.
-Having hardcoded secrets in software source code or configurations, particularly when under source control, is an invitation for bad actors to gain access to organization’s sensitive resources.
+Unauthorized access to sensitive information has led to significant disruptions in the software supply chain.
+Having hard-coded secrets in source code or configurations, particularly when under source control, is an invitation for bad actors to gain access to the organization’s sensitive resources.

-Other type of information like personal or private information, business sensitive data, industrial footprints, etc. could be included in this category.
+Other types of information like personal or private information, business sensitive data, industrial footprints, etc... could be included in this category.

 Infrastructure-as-Code or IaC is a method to provision and manage IT/Cloud infrastructure through the use of source code (IaC templates) under version control, rather than through operating procedures and manual processes.